malfunkt/hyperfox/README.md

 ## A common example: hyperfox with arpspoof on Linux

-The following example assumes that hyperfox is installed on a Linux box (host) on which you have root access or sudo privileges and that the target machine is connected on the same LAN as the host.
+The following example assumes that Hyperfox is installed on a Linux box (host) on which you have root access or sudo privileges and that the target machine is connected on the same LAN as the host.

-We are going to use the `arpspoof` tool that is part of the [dsniff][4] suite to alter the ARP table of the target machine in order to make it redirect its traffic to Hyperfox instead of to the legitimate LAN gateway.
+We are going to use the `arpspoof` tool, which is part of the [dsniff][4] suite, to alter the ARP table of the target machine in order to make it redirect its traffic to Hyperfox instead of to the legitimate LAN gateway.
 This is an ancient technique known as [ARP spoofing][6].

 First, identify both the local IP of the legitimate gateway and its matching network interface.